Tuesday, February 26, 2008

 The science of Raja-Yoga proposes to put before humanity a practical and scientifically worked out method of reaching this truth....
 Each science must have its own methods.
 I could preach to you thousands of sermons but they would not make you religious, until you practiced the method.
 These are the truths of the sages....
 They all declare that they have found some truth higher than what the senses can bring to us and they invite verification.
 They ask us to take up the method.
 From "The Aim of Raja Yoga."
 Selections, p.
 73.

-In such passages we find an early version of a theme found in the writings of Ken Wilber: the need to "take up the injunction."
+In such passages we find an early version of a theme found in the writings of perennial philosopher Ken Wilber: the need to "take up the injunction."
 The idea that the truths experienced by the ancient rishis can be "replicated" through a process of "testing," in a manner to akin to the methods of modern science, is also found in the writings of Debendranath Tagore.
 Debendranath understood the classical inquiry or "examination" (pariksha) as kind of "experimental method."
 He too suggested that the authors of the Upanishads were "inviting" or "challenging" us to "take up the injunction."
-Of course, while the Upanishads do contain injunctions for brahmins to "meditate upon the self" and so on, until the time of Debendranath there is no indication within the classical tradition that individuals were required to become self-styled rishis and seek out their own personal revelation; nor can it be said that the classical tradition advocated the adoption of a free and open-ended inquiry like that of modern science and philosophy.
+Of course, while the Upanishads do contain injunctions for brahmins to "meditate upon the self" and so on, until the time of Debendranath there is no indication within the classical tradition that individuals were required to become self-styled rishis and seek out their own personal revelation; nor can it be said that the classical tradition advocated the adoption of a free and open-ended inquiry like that of modern science or contemporary philosophy.

 Vivekananda interprets the process of yoga as a kind of introspective procedure in which the mind "watches" itself.
 This idea parallels conceptions found in European thinkers from roughly this same period.
 Henri Bergson's "intuition," William James' "stream of consciousness," and Edmund Husserl's "phenomenology of internal time consciousness" all imply similar connotations.
 Vivekananda describes the procedure thus: